-How to Choose the Right Shower Door Shape for Your Bathroom
+How to Choose the Right Shower Door Shapes for Your Bathroom

-A shower door is a panel of glass that allows you to access the shower and keep the water contained inside the enclosure.
-If you are planning on replacing or installing new shower doors, you’ll want to make sure that you choose the right one for your needs.
+The concept of a shower door is fairly simple and straightforward; a panel of glass that allows you to access the shower and keep the water contained inside the enclosure.
+However, there are a myriad of shapes and styles to choose from.
+So, if you plan on replacing old shower doors or installing new ones, you’ll want to make sure that you make the right choice for your shower door needs.

-The most popular shower door shapes include rectangular shower doors, neo-angle shower doors, curved shower doors, corner shower doors, and semi-oval or quadrant shower doors.
+The most common shapes include rectangular, neo-angle, curved, corner, and semi-oval or quadrant shower doors.

-Unsure of which type of shower door is right for you?
-No problem, we’ve provided a brief guide below with a description of each:
+If you’re still unsure of what shower door shape is right for you, we’ve provided a brief guide below with a description of each:

 Square Shower Doors